 Your Colorado visit isn't complete without a visit to Grand Junction!
 Just a few hours west of Denver, Grand Junction provides visitors with a truly unique Colorado escape.
 With access to over 1.7 million acres of state and federally protected public lands, outstanding outdoor activities including biking, hiking and fishing, some of the best golf in the state, unique shopping and dining experiences, arts and culture, and so much more.
 Here are just 10 ways to explore Grand Junction:

 1. Explore the Colorado National Monument at Sunrise.
 No matter the time of year, it's always a great opportunity to soak in beauty of these red rock canyons.
 Touted by Outside Magazine and USA Today as one of the top 10 best places for solitude in the US.

 Idea: Get ready to ride in one of the most scenic road cycling events in the United States - The Tour of the Moon Grand Cycling Classic travels the length of the 23-mile long RimRock Drive in the Colorado National Monument on September 29, 2018.
 Register early, as this ride sells out fast!

-Idea: Take a downhill mountain biking lesson on the most recently addition, the Mutton Buster green singletrack mountain bike trail at the Powderhorn Mountain Bike Park.
+Idea: Take a downhill mountain biking lesson on the most recent addition, the Mutton Buster green singletrack mountain bike trail at the Powderhorn Mountain Bike Park.